 A recent study revealed that the number of people worldwide who use wearable devices or mobile apps to track their health has doubled in the last two years.

-Fertility is intimately tied to overall health, which is why Kindara users utilize the custom data feature to uncover valuable insights.
-The images below showcase how various Kindara team members keep tabs on their health and wellbeing.
+Fertility is intimately tied to overall health, which is why Kindara offers the custom data feature to potentially help uncover valuable insights.
+The images below showcase the Chart view (in landscape mode) for an example of how you can keep tabs on your symptoms and activity throughout your cycles.

 Although Kindara is deeply focused on the fertility awareness-based method and providing a reliable, easy way to chart primary fertility signs, beyond that is our desire to empower you to have a better understanding of your health and bodies.

 This led us to create the Custom Data feature in the app.
 Using the Kindara's Premium Custom Data feature, you can track an unlimited number of personalized data points which are then represented visually on their chart.
 This helps paint a broader picture of overall health and well-being, through the lens of the menstrual cycle.

 But why use Kindara to track other factors besides those directly related to fertility?
 Not only does tracking data empower you to play a significant role in your own health, tracking can offer profound insight into how other lifestyle factors play a role in fertility potential.
 A journal from the National Institute of Health explains, “Lifestyle factors are the modifiable habits and ways of life that can greatly influence overall health and well-being, including fertility.”
 Some factors (like weight, stress, and alcohol) can have a negative impact, while others (like taking a prenatal vitamin and getting enough sleep) can have a positive affect.
 But, as the journal further explains, “by understanding the impact of lifestyle on reproductive health, and by actively modifying lifestyle behaviors, men and women are capable of controlling their own fertility potential.”